channable/opsqueue/README.md

 ```
 Note that the `maturin develop` step needs to be repeated after making any changes to the Rust code.

-For full/final builds, just use Nix which will call `maturin build` internally.
+For full/final builds, just use Nix which will call `maturin build -r` internally.

 [Maturin usage guide](https://www.maturin.rs/tutorial).

 See the `example.py` in the respective directories for a tiny example on how to use the two libraries.

+## Running Python integration tests

+`./build.py test integration`, or alternatively:

+1. Go to `./libs/opsqueue_python`
+2. Make sure you run `maturin develop` so the code is up-to-date
+3. Run `pytest` from this directory with all options you like.

+**Be aware that this `pytest` is part of the maturin virtual env**.
+That is the only way to allow it to see the development artefacts from `maturin develop`.
+Therefore, do _not_ try to run `pytest` from another directory, because it will not work with the `pytest` available in Nix.

 ## Running Litestream